 Read more about the network of women at Stern.

 ROMBA Fellowship (awarded in conjunction with a partner organization) – Reaching Out MBA (ROMBA) is an organization that educates, inspires and connects lesbian, gay, bisexual, transgender and queer (LGBTQ) MBA students at business schools in the United States.
-Stern designates ROMBA Fellows at the time of admission to exceptional LGBTQ candidates who are also receiving a merit-based scholarship.
+Stern designates ROMBA Fellows to exceptional LGBTQ candidates who receive a merit-based scholarship.

 Scholarships Awarded after Admission by ApplicationBelow are scholarships awarded to admitted Full-time MBA students that require a separate application.
 Admitted students are notified about the application process for these scholarships as the information becomes available.

 - National Science Foundation and NYU ASPIRE Scholarship